paul-mchugh/AssemblyHangmanGame/readme.md

 I implemented a game of hangman using assembly.
 The game is officially called EXECUTION.
-After six wrong guesses of letters the prisoner gets the guillotine.
+After six wrong guesses of letters and the prisoner gets the guillotine.

 ### Features